+Founded in 2006 and relaunched in 2016, ALUS Canada sustains agriculture, wildlife and natural spaces for all Canadians-one acre at a time.
 For more than a decade, ALUS has been investing in farmers and ranchers who are producing acres of clean air, clean water, wildlife habitat and other ecosystem services in their communities.

-Canada’s first-ever ALUS pilot project took place from 2006 to 2009 in the Rural Municipality of Blanshard, located within the Little Saskatchewan River Conservation District.
-Funded by the Provincial Government, the pilot was strongly supported by Keystone Agricultural Producers, Manitoba’s largest farm organization, and the Delta Waterfowl Foundation.
-ALUS arose out of lengthy discussions with the agricultural community to try and address shortcomings in traditional approaches to conservation.
+Canada’s first-ever ALUS pilot project took place from 2006 to 2009 in the Rural Municipality of Blanshard, Manitoba, located within the Little Saskatchewan River Conservation District.
+Funded by the Provincial Government and The W. Garfield Weston Foundation, the pilot was led by Keystone Agricultural Producers, Manitoba’s largest farm organization, and strongly supported the Delta Waterfowl Foundation, an organization that ALUS Canada proudly recognizes as a Foundational Partner.

 As word spread about ALUS, provincial officials from Prince Edward Island met with ALUS Norfolk and, in 2008, implemented the program province-wide.
 Prince Edward Island is the first and only jurisdiction in Canada with a provincially-supported ALUS program, co-managed by the P.E.I.
 Department of Agriculture and Fisheries and the P.E.I.
 Department of Communities, Land and Environment.

-Parkland County became the second Albertan community to start an ALUS program in 2012.
+ALUS started to expand in Alberta and Ontario: In 2012, Parkland County became the second Albertan community to start an ALUS program.
+Learn more about ALUS Parkland here.

 As ALUS Canada continues to garner new funding, the ALUS program will continue to expand into new communities and new provinces, bringing the ALUS program to more and more Canadians.